Enot3811/eng_app_study_proj/README.md

 # eng_app
-A simple qt application for learning english words.
+A simple qt application for learning english words that i maked so as to learn qt python.